 Biomass and abundance estimates

-Since the time-series low in 2017, the Pacific cod biomass and abundance estimates from the bottom trawl survey have been indicating an increasing trend in the population (Table 2.5).
+Since the time-series low in 2017, the Pacific cod biomass and abundance estimates from the bottom trawl survey indicate an increasing trend in the population (Table 2.5).
 Compared to the 2023 survey, the 2025 trawl survey biomass estimate increased by 39.2% and the abundance estimate increased by 49.6%.
 As seen in Figure 2.5, these increases in biomass and abundance were driven by overall increases in haul catch, rather than a single large catch.
-Both of these values were associated with a coefficient of variation (CV) of 23%, which is larger than recent CVs, however, are within the range of CVs for the trawl survey time-series.
+Both of these values were associated with a coefficient of variation (CV) of 23%, which is larger than recent CVs, but are within the range of CVs for the trawl survey time-series.
 This increase in CV is likely due to a combination of fewer strata in the restratified survey design and the reduction in the number of stations sampled in 2025 as compared to recent surveys.

 Length Composition